public-key-cryptography/public-key-editor/README.md

 	The ciphers in the public key class that have a many-to-one mapping of the private key X to the public key Y may be unbreakable by classical and quantum computing because the solution is ambig- uous and the private key X is only used once.
 Quantum computers are unable to solve math problems that have ambiguous solutions because they wouldn't know which solution to solve for.
+This is why a quantum computer can only attack the factorization problem by solving the discrete log problem.
 	Even if the solution is unambiguous, it doesn't mean that a quantum computer can solve it; there has to be an algorithm or method for solving it, or the same private key X would have to be used more than once with a different public parameter A such as Y1 = A1 X and Y2 = A2 X.

 	Encryption ciphers are not used in the software because they have a one-to-one mapping (function) of the plaintext to ciphertext.
 It doesn't make sense to use an encryption cipher that has a one-